 We also find that Japan, China, and South Korea are leading the way towards the freemium business model, which is completely dominating the mobile app and game market.

 There is a clear and demonstrable link between localization and higher numbers of downloads and revenue generated in the targeted markets.
-Distimo's report, The Impact of App Translations, studied 200 iPhone apps and games and found that the impact of adding a native language after a week was pronounced.
-Downloads rose by 128 percent and revenue rose by 26 percent.
+Distimo studied 200 iPhone apps and games and found that the impact of adding a native language after a week was pronounced.
+Downloads rose by 128% and revenue rose by 26%.

 The same logic holds true for games and applications beyond mobile.
 There’s some interesting and very candid analysis in Lars Doucet’s blog, Was Localizing Defender’s Quest Worth It?
 After localizing their PC game they found significant additional sales in the target markets.
 The overall answer was a resounding yes, but there were large variations in the impact and how it converted to the bottom line.

 There’s another element for mobile apps and games and that’s the importance of localizing for the App Store.
 It’s crazy not to localize metadata, keywords, and screenshots for other markets.
 Even if you don’t localize the app or game fully.
 This was well illustrated in David Janner’s article at Make App Magazine where he found that localizing his app’s name, keywords, and description increased downloads by a whopping 767%.
 This can partly be accounted for by the comparatively high level of competition for English keywords.

 Developers have to remember to be cautious with resources to ensure the best return on their investment.
 While a market like Japan might be very attractive because of high ARPD, if you’re translating from English it may prove more expensive to properly localize the app into Japanese, than it would be to localize into German.
 This potential issue will be exacerbated if you didn’t consider internationalization from the start.